Felpham Community College

+Felpham Community College is a maintained comprehensive secondary school for pupils aged 11 to 18.
+It caters to approximately 1400 pupils in Years to 13, nearly 200 in its sixth form.

 History

 Until the 1970s, students from primary schools in the village of Felpham attended secondary schools in the nearby town of Bognor Regis.
 A secondary school was opened in Felpham in 1974/5 as Felpham Comprehensive School.
 In 1978 it accommodated around 800 pupils and in 1980 the initial intake of pupils had reached the sixth form.
 The neighbouring Arun Leisure Centre was also completed at this time with the School sharing its sports facilities.
 The school was renamed as Felpham Community College in c.1991 by which time pupil number had risen to around 1300.
+It currently has the capacity for 1743 pupils.